Jarartur/HistopathologyAugmentationResearch/README.md

-This repository contains the library used in the master thesis "Deep learning algorithms for quality assessment of whole slide images".

-Contained it the base library for augmentation as of publication.
+Contained is the base library for augmentation as of publication.

 Additionally code for the classification module and segmentation is included.